Connect to share and comment

-But Taha Ryad, a 30-year-old English language teacher, remains defiantly open about his sexuality.
+But one man, a 30-year-old English language teacher, remained defiantly open about his sexuality.

-“I used to pray and read the Koran,” he says, waving his hands in the air, as if erasing it all.
-“Being honest with yourself is the thing that liberates you,” he adds.
+“I used to pray and read the Koran,” he said, waving his hands in the air, as if erasing it all.
+“Being honest with yourself is the thing that liberates you,” he added.

-But Taha said he was worried about an oppressive Saudi-style government coming into power in Egypt now that religious parties have taken the majority of seats in Egypt’s Parliament after the January elections.
+But he said he was worried about an oppressive Saudi-style government coming into power in Egypt now that religious parties have taken the majority of seats in Egypt’s Parliament after the January elections.

-“Once they [the Muslim Brotherhood] started and became a public party, there was very strong language about the immorality we see on the street should be stopped,” Taha says.
+“Once they [the Muslim Brotherhood] started and became a public party, there was very strong language about the immorality we see on the street should be stopped,” he said.